-Asset quality: A - Conservative investment portfolio, notwithstanding relatively high exposure to credit versus peers
+Asset quality: Conservative investment portfolio, notwithstanding relatively high exposure to credit versus peers

 We view DLG's asset quality as good.
-The group has a relatively conservative investment portfolio, with 87% held in fixed income securities and cash.
-In recent years, the group has undertaken some re-risking actions, reflected in the rise in DLG's HRA as a percentage of shareholders' equity ratio to around 27% as of H1 2017 from 8% as of year-end 2013.
+The group has a relatively conservative investment portfolio, with 88% held in fixed income securities and cash.
+In recent years, the group has undertaken some re-risking actions, reflected in the rise in DLG's HRA as a percentage of shareholders' equity ratio to around 23% as of YE17 from 8% as of year-end 2013, although the ratio reduced from 29% at YE16.
 DLG continues to have no exposure to, or appetite for, equities, with HRA primarily comprising property investments and high yield bonds.
 Since 2014, DLG also has had an exposure to UK infrastructure, which supports the asset strategy backing periodical payment order liabilities.

-As of H1 2017, DLG's invested assets comprised 71% fixed income securities, 16% cash and cash equivalents, 5% property investments, 5% infrastructure debt, and 1% commercial real estate loans with an overall duration of 2.3 years.
-DLG has also repositioned its credit portfolio.
-Corporate bonds represented 66% of invested assets as of H1 2017, which is significantly higher than a number of its UK/ European P&C peers.
-However, the credit quality of the fixed income portfolio is very good, with around 69% of fixed income assets rated A or higher with a well-diversified portfolio by sector.
-However, DLG has increased its exposure to high-yield credit, which as of H1 2017, amounted to 6% of invested assets, in line with the group's target.
+As of 2017, DLG's invested assets comprised 69% fixed income securities, 19% cash and cash equivalents, 5% property investments, 5% infrastructure debt, and 3% commercial real estate loans with an overall duration of 2.3 years.1 DLG has also repositioned its credit portfolio.
+Corporate bonds represented 65% of invested assets as of YE17, which is significantly higher than a number of its UK/ European P&C peers.
+However, the credit quality of the fixed income portfolio is very good, with around 67% of fixed income assets rated A or higher with a well-diversified portfolio by sector.
+However, DLG has increased its exposure to high-yield credit, which as of YE17, amounted to 6% of invested assets, in line with the group's target.
 Over the next 12-18 months, we expect only modest tweaks to the group's investments as the group continues to shift its portfolio towards its targets.

-DLG's overall asset quality also benefits from a low level of reported goodwill and intangible assets (including Deferred Acquisition Costs) of 25% as of H1 2017 (year-end 2016: 27%).
-Reinsurance recoverables have historically been low, 30%-40% over the last five years, but rose to 52% as of year-end 2016, largely driven by outstanding recoverables related to the Ogden rate impact.
-As expected, recoverables started to fall back towards normalised levels during 2017, reaching 46% as of H1 2017.
+DLG's overall asset quality also benefits from a low level of reported goodwill and intangible assets (including Deferred Acquisition Costs) of 21.6% as of YE17 (YE16: 26.8%).
+Reinsurance recoverables have historically been low, and reduced to 38.8% at YE17, in line with the typical 30%-40% over the last few years.
+In 2016, the ratio rose to 52%, largely driven by outstanding recoverables related to the Ogden rate impact.

-Capital adequacy: A - Good capitalisation, notwithstanding reduced shareholders' equity; solvency II ratio relatively insensitive to market movements
+Capital adequacy: Good capitalisation; Solvency II ratio relatively insensitive to market movements

 DLG's capital adequacy and quality of capital are good.
-The Prudential Regulation Authority (PRA) approved DLG's internal model in June 2016, and the group's post-dividend Solvency II ratio was 173% as of H1 2017.
-We expect this coverage to reduce towards the group's target coverage of 160% and note the group's general strategy to return excess capital to shareholders via special dividends.
+The Prudential Regulation Authority (PRA) approved DLG's internal model in June 2016, and the group's post-dividend Solvency II ratio was 165% as of YE17 (YE16: 165%).
+The ratio has converged, as we expected, towards the group's target coverage of 160% and we note the group's general strategy to return excess capital to shareholders via special dividends.
 Notwithstanding the recent rebasing of the group's ordinary dividend and progressive dividend strategy, we expect DLG's Solvency II ratio to remain robust and within its target range of 140%-180% for the foreseeable future.

-With regard to capital sensitivities, the group has disclosed that its greatest exposure is a 10% motor premium rate reduction, which would reduce the Solvency II ratio 17 ppt as of H1 2017.
+With regard to capital sensitivities, the group has disclosed that its greatest exposure is a change in reserving basis for motor Periodic Payment Orders (PPOs) to use a real discount rate of -1%, which would reduce the Solvency II ratio by 13 ppt as of YE17.
 A large catastrophe loss, equivalent to the 1990 storm and extensive flooding of the river Thames, would also have a meaningful 9 ppt impact.
 Given the group's relatively conservative investment portfolio and lack of equities exposure, DLG's Solvency II ratio is relatively insensitive to market movements.
-However, a 100 bps increase in credit spreads and 100 bps reduction in interest rates would reduce the H1 2017 Solvency II ratio by 11 ppt and 10 ppt, respectively.
+However, a 100 bps increase in credit spreads and 100 bps reduction in interest rates would reduce the YE17 Solvency II ratio by 11 ppt and 9 ppt, respectively.